Dustin Johnson Quits PGA Tour To Play In Saudi-funded Breakaway Series - UrduPoint

 Dustin Johnson Quits PGA Tour To Play In Saudi-funded Breakaway Series

-St Albans, United Kingdom, June 7 (UrduPoint / Pakistan Point News - 7th Jun, 2022 ) :Former world number one Dustin Johnson confirmed on Tuesday he has resigned from the US PGA Tour to play in the Saudi-funded breakaway LIV Golf Invitational Series.
+St Albans, United Kingdom, June 7 (UrduPoint / Pakistan Point News - 8th Jun, 2022 ) :Former world number one Dustin Johnson said Tuesday he has resigned from the US PGA Tour to play in the Saudi-funded LIV Golf Invitational Series, which tees off outside London this week.

 The decision effectively rules the American two-time major winner out of participating in the Ryder Cup, which pits the United States against Europe every two years.

-Johnson was speaking at a press conference at Centurion Club, near London, ahead of the inaugural event in the series, which starts on Thursday.
+Johnson was speaking at a press conference at Centurion Club ahead of the inaugural event in the series, which starts on Thursday.

-The world number 15 had said in February he was committed to playing on the PGA Tour, which has refused releases for members to play in the LIV Golf opener -- scheduled to clash with the Canadian Open.
+The world number 15 had said in February he was committed to playing on the PGA Tour, which has refused releases for members to play in the LIV Golf opener -- which will clash with the Canadian Open.

 But Johnson has now quit, following a similar decision by veteran US golfer Kevin Na, who is also in the field for the event in St Albans.